Tempest99/EmbyComcastComcut/README.md

 All my Media is set at the route of my Synology in File Station

-The media diris also a shared folder owned originally by admin but now myself and users group
+The media dir is also a shared folder owned originally by admin but now myself and users group

 media/TVShows